Virtual data room for private equity hero.

 This takes less time than you think if you've prepared your documents in advance.

-• Step 1: Gather your core documents - use the checklist above as your guide.
-Don't wait until everything is perfect.
+• Step 1: Gather your core documents - don't wait until everything is perfect.
 Get the key items in first.

 • Step 2: Set up your platform - create your account, configure NDA gating if needed, set watermarking preferences.